 After you have obtained Ethics Approval, you will execute your research plan from Thesis 1.
-You will then write up the final results and outcomes of your project in the form of a research paper for publication.
+You will then write up the final results and outcomes of your project in the form of a research paper for potential publication in a peer-reviewed journal.

-Your final paper will be reviewed by the Unit Coordinator, your supervision team and an additional Reviewer.
+Your final paper will be reviewed by the Unit Coordinator, your supervision team and an additional reviewer.
 They will determine whether your submission is of a pass standard, and will provide additional feedback to assist in preparing your paper for publication.